UVLM: Benchmarking Video Language Model for Underwater World Understanding

 \textbf{Manual correction}.
 Despite the integration of domain experts and model-assisted generation in our annotation pipeline, the intrinsic complexity of underwater scenes and the limitations of automatic generation inevitably introduce semantic drift and consistency issues.
 To guarantee the ecological validity and scientific rigour of the final dataset, we therefore incorporated a dedicated manual-correction stage as the decisive quality-assurance step.

 Stringent quality control was applied to all Q\&A pairs generated by GPT-4o through a two-tier human review protocol.
 The first round, conducted by general reviewers, focused on detecting conflicts between the information supplied to GPT-4o and the content it produced.
-The second round involved senior experts who performed in-depth edits to ensure factual precision and domain conformity.
-During both rounds, hallucinations or statements irrelevant to the video context were either excised or fully rewritten.
-Whenever a model description diverged from the ground truth, we leveraged the accompanying assistant information to cross-validate and revise the erroneous content, thereby safeguarding the integrity of the dataset.
+The second round involved senior experts performing in-depth edits to ensure factual precision and domain conformity.
+During both rounds, hallucinations or statements irrelevant to the video context were either removed or rewritten.
+Whenever a model description diverged from ground truth, we leveraged the accompanying assistant information to cross-validate and revise the erroneous content, safeguarding dataset integrity.